varigence/docs/bimlflex/delivering-data-vault/data-vault-concept-link.md

 ---
 # Links

-A Link in Data Vault is the representation of a `Natural Business Relationship`.
+A Link in Data Vault is the representation of a **Natural Business Relationship**.

-These are the relationships between [Core Business Concepts](xref:bimlflex-data-vault-concept-hub).
-Similar to a Core Business Concept, they can also be described using [Context](xref:bimlflex-data-vault-concept-satellite) entities - in this case describing the relationship.
+**Natural Business Relationships** are the relationships between [**Core Business Concepts**](xref:bimlflex-data-vault-concept-hub).
+Similar to a Core Business Concept, they can be described using [**Context**](xref:bimlflex-data-vault-concept-satellite) entities - in this case describing the relationship.

 Links maintain relationships between two or more Hubs.
-The Link is also a distinct set of all occurrences of the combination of hubs ever seen.
+The Link contains a distinct set of all occurrences of the combination of Hubs keys that were ever seen.
 These relationships have their effectiveness maintained through (Link) Satellites or derived from related Hub Satellites.

-Some Links need to emulate the Foreign Key constraints in their source, this is managed by defining **Driving Keys** for the Link Satellite.
+Some Links need to emulate the Foreign Key constraints in their source, this is managed by defining [**Driving Keys**](xref:bimlflex-data-vault-driving-keys) for the Link Satellite.

 The Link forms the base for the **Unit of Work**, UOW.
 The UOW defines the required granularity to properly identify the relationship; the UOW forms the grain of the relationship.